forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-8/README.md

 ## Dash - Jonathan Jonsson
 Short dash - can dash in any direction
-Sprint (or long dash) - Can sprint longer but only horizontally along the ground
+Sprint (or long dash) - Can sprint longer but only horizontally along the ground.
+Can be charged in the air to sprint on landing.

 ## Shooting - Mattias Lönnqvist